ldgabbay/jwplayer/fl5/doc/publishers/options.rst

 Playlist properties
 -------------------

-To load a playlist, only a single flashvars is required:
+To load a playlist, only a single flashvar is required:

 .. describe:: playlistfile ( undefined )

-   Location of an :ref:`XML playlist <playlistformats>` which will be loaded as the player :ref:`starts <startup>`.
+   Location of an :ref:`XML playlist <playlistformats>` to load into the player.

 The following flashvars can be set instead of **playlistfile**.
 They are used to create a playlist with a single item.
 They set various properties of the :ref:`media item <playlistformats>` to load (e.g. the source file or preview image or title).
 Those properties are: